Donating precious energy to others is what is overlooked way too often, especially on the so-called spiritual path, in my opinion.

 Through hard work, you can do what even God cannot!
 Through hard work, you can change the Nature itself!”

 As challenging as these words might sound, the immortal Goraknath here hits the nail straight on, doesn’t He.
-It is so easy to be “spiritual” and “non-violent” when in truth we are only being silly, passive, childish and irresponsible and waiting for something to happen while nothing ever does.
+It is so easy to be “spiritual” and “non-violent” when in truth we are only being silly, passive, childish, and irresponsible and waiting for something to change or happen while nothing ever does.
 It cannot unless we instigate things.

 And we can do it!
 It is as simple as that; we are all perfectly capable of finding out the Truth for ourselves, no need to blindly follow others.